-Category: Voting, voting against management
+Category: Voting

-Background: In the second quarter of 2023, BG had a position of 0.2% in the company.
-The position was below the materiality threshold but BG aims to vote on ESG related shareholders proposals, hence BG exercised its voting rights in June.
+Background: In the second quarter of 2024, BG had a position of 0.4% in the company.
+The position was below the materiality threshold but BG aims to vote on ESG related shareholders proposals, hence BG exercised its voting rights in May.